ChristosGkovaris/Jackal-and-Rrbot-Simulations/README.md

 ## Implementation Details
-- To give commands to the robot, we use the command-line.
+- To give commands to the robot, use the command-line.
 - Using the Gazebo environment, you can add obstacles.